gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 The socket object returned by this method is usually used to read the current request's body in a streaming fashion.
 Do not turn on the [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) directive, and do not mix this call with [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) and [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body).

-If there is any request body data that has been preread into the Nginx core's request header buffer, the resulting cosocket object will take care of that automatically.
-So there will not be any data loss due to potential body data prereading.
+If there is any request body data that has been pre-read into the Nginx core's request header buffer, the resulting cosocket object will take care of that automatically.
+So there will not be any data loss due to potential body data pre-reading.

 This function was first introduced in the `v0.5.0rc1` release.